-If shed dog hair frustrates you or makes you a miserable, sneezing mess, you’ll want to try to pick a non-shedding large dog breed.
+If shed dog hair frustrates you or makes you a miserable, sneezing mess, you’ll want to try to pick a non-shedding dog breed.

 This is especially important for those who want to add a large breed to their family, as big dogs produce more hair than smaller dogs because they simply have more hair follicles.

-While it’s important to note all dogs actually shed (we’ll cover that later), fortunately, there are several great big dogs that don’t shed very much.
+While it’s important to note all dogs actually shed (we’ll cover that later), fortunately, there are several great big dogs that shed the least.

-Despite their curly and comical coats, poodles are very light shedders, who usually show up on most “hypoallergenic” dog lists.
+Despite their curly and comical coats, the standard poodle is a very light shedder who usually shows up on most “hypoallergenic” dog lists.
 In fact, they’ve been crossed with golden retrievers and Labrador retrievers to create dogs with the personality of a retriever with the low-shed coat of the poodle.

 Poodles are smart, loyal and loving with their owners, and they are surprisingly effective as guard dogs.